samleoqh/TaDiff-Net/README.md

 ## Overview
 We propose a novel end-to-end network capable of future predictions of tumor masks and multi-parametric magnetic resonance images (MRI) of how the tumor will look at any future time points for different treatment plans.
 Our approach is based on cutting-edge diffusion probabilistic models and deep-segmentation neural networks.
 We included sequential multi-parametric MRI and treatment information as conditioning inputs to guide the generative diffusion process as well as a joint segmentation process.
 This allows for tumor growth estimates and realistic MRI generation at any given treatment and time point.
 We trained the model using real-world [postoperative longitudinal MRI data](https://search.kg.ebrains.eu/instances/cae85bcb-8526-442d-b0d8-a866425efff8) with glioma tumor growth trajectories represented as tumor segmentation maps over time.
 The model demonstrates promising performance across various tasks, including generating high-quality multi-parametric MRI with tumor masks, performing time-series tumor segmentations, and providing uncertainty estimates.
 Combined with the treatment-aware generated MRI, the tumor growth predictions with uncertainty estimates can provide useful information for clinical decision-making.
-We propose a novel end-to-end network capable of future predictions of tumor masks and multi-parametric magnetic resonance images (MRI) of how the tumor will look at any future time points for different treatment plans.
-Our approach is based on cutting-edge diffusion probabilistic models and deep-segmentation neural networks.
-We included sequential multi-parametric MRI and treatment information as conditioning inputs to guide the generative diffusion process as well as a joint segmentation process.
-This allows for tumor growth estimates and realistic MRI generation at any given treatment and time point.
-We trained the model using real-world [postoperative longitudinal MRI data](https://search.kg.ebrains.eu/instances/cae85bcb-8526-442d-b0d8-a866425efff8) with glioma tumor growth trajectories represented as tumor segmentation maps over time.
-The model demonstrates promising performance across various tasks, including generating high-quality multi-parametric MRI with tumor masks, performing time-series tumor segmentations, and providing uncertainty estimates.
-Combined with the treatment-aware generated MRI, the tumor growth predictions with uncertainty estimates can provide useful information for clinical decision-making.

 ## Project Structure